Aidan-Patterson/Vendor-scorecard/README.md

 3. Choose **Macro Settings**.
 4. Select **Enable all macros** (Note: This might pose security risks, so only enable macros from trusted sources).
 5. Click **OK** to save your settings.

+## What This Workbook Does

+This workbook automates the vendor grading process by using data from various company processes.
+Specifically, it handles:

+- **Purchase Order (PO) Data**: Filters and processes PO information, including delivery performance (e.g., early or on-time deliveries), to evaluate vendor reliability.
+- **Non-Conformance Reports (NCR Data)**: Identifies and filters NCR entries that reflect vendor quality issues and helps grade vendors based on these reports.
+- **Rework Costs**: Tracks and processes data related to rework efforts and costs due to vendor errors or defects, which affects the vendor grading.
+- **Cost of Poor Quality**: Analyzes the total cost incurred from poor quality products and processes from vendors, which contributes to the vendor score.

+This automated analysis helps companies generate vendor scorecards to assess vendor performance on key metrics like delivery timeliness, product quality, and cost efficiency.

 ## Accessing the Macros via Buttons and Shapes